 Had condomless vaginal, anal or oral sex?
 Had condomless vaginal, anal or oral sex with someone you just met - for example, on the Internet or through a mobile-based app such as Grindr?
 Had condomless vaginal, anal or oral sex with someone whose HIV status you didn't know?
 Exchanged sex for drugs, money, housing or food?
 Tested positive for an STI, hepatitis or tuberculosis?
 Shared needles or injection equipment with other people?
 Had condomless vaginal, anal or oral sex with people who may have engaged in any of the behaviors listed above?
-Keen in mind that all of these activities may increase
+If you answered "yes" to any of these questions, then you should consider getting tested for HIV.